This article was updated on March 3rd, 2021.

 What Can We Do?

-Of course, the biggest step you can take is to invest time in learning about issues related to wildlife protection.
+- Learn about the forest ecosystems and wildlife species nearest you and the threats they face.
 You can sign up for alerts from the Animal Welfare Institute, volunteer with the U.S. Fish and Wildlife Service, and look into joining the Endangered Species Coalition Activist Network.
 You can also sign up for weekly email newsletters created by The New York Times, National Geographic, the BBC, or Scientific American who have specialized newsletters that focus specifically on climate change and wildlife issues.

 #DoOneThingToday to help the world’s biodiversity and the world can be a better place tomorrow.